 OK, so I’ve slightly misquoted this text.
-But its largely true.
-For every crop here is a time.
+But it’s largely true.
+For every crop there is a time.
 An optimum time when you should sow, plant and harvest.
 Get it right and you’ll be rewarded with abundant crops.
 Get it wrong and your crops will suffer from all sorts of problems.

 I’m a bit blase about many of the planting and sowing dates because I’ve spent a lifetime learning the rules, where they can be bent and when I can break them.
 But for most of us, we need to keep to the rules.
 And that is especially true of sowing and planting dates.

 Different crops can be planted at different times of the year.
 There is no time of year when we are compelled to start our planting year, though many people start in the spring.
 I’m writing this section at the end of December.
 It was the winter solstice a few days ago and technically the days ate getting longer.
 Though, of course, it’s hard to see the extra daylight each day as its just minutes a day at present and a cloudy day hides it on som many days.
 But give it a few months and things will start to look better and the plants will begin to notice.

 Some plants can be sown in my area now (late December), peas and broad beans are good examples as they are very hardy and will tolerate cold weather.
 They aren’t so keen on waterlogged soil though, so if yours is waterlogged then don’t sow them in the soil.
 Your choices are to leave the sowing for now OR to sow in pots or modules ready to plant put later.
 The third alternative is to grow them in containers from start to finish.

 The main thing is not to try to dig or work very wet soil.
 It will give you the soil structure problems I discuss above.